joelmoniz/DepthNets/FaceWarper/README.md

 # FaceWarper

 FaceWarper is a program that applies a 3D affine transform to an image and saves the result to disk.
 It uses a client-server architecture.
-The server, FaceWarperServer, is programmed in C++11.
+The server, FaceWarperServer, is programed in C++11.
 A reference Python implementation of a client, FaceWarperClient, is provided.
-Finaly, the Python script "warp_dataset.py" is provided to apply on a full dataset the 3D affine transforms infered using DepthNet.
+Finally, the Python script "warp_dataset.py" is provided to apply on a full dataset the 3D affine transforms inferred using DepthNet.

 ## Usage with DepthNet
 You first need to build FaceWarperServer in order to use it.
 Detailed instructions on how to build it is provided in a section below.